DevKnight95/PowerShell-Docs/reference/docs-conceptual/samples/Collecting-Information-About-Computers.md

 ---
-description: This article shows how to collection information about computer configuration use WMI and CIM cmdlets. ms.date: 12/08/2022
+description: This article shows how to collect information about computer configurations using WMI and CIM cmdlets. ms.date: 12/08/2022
 title: Collecting information about computers
 ---